Published: December 13, 2012

 Consumer rights and retailer responsibilities

-A recent court settlement between retailers and the payments industry allows retailers to pass their credit card acceptance costs onto consumers in the form of a new fee when consumers choose to pay with a credit card.
+A 2012 court settlement between retailers and the payments industry allowed retailers to pass their credit card acceptance costs onto consumers in the form of a new fee when consumers choose to pay with a credit card.
 Not all merchants will charge this fee so consumers should be aware that they can avoid it by shopping around.

 Credit card checkout fees